JetBrains/amper/docs/Tutorial.md

 If you are looking to more detailed info, check [the documentation](Documentation.md).

-_NOTE: Since the current implementation is Gradle-based, every project needs a settings.gradle.kts.
-New templates and example projects are preconfigured.
-To manually configure your project, see [documentation on Gradle-based projects](Documentation.md#gradle-based-projects)._

 ### Step 0.
 Prepare

 * JDK 17+ is required.
 Make sure you have it installed.